stomp-js/stomp-js.github.io/_posts/2020-10-21-upgrading-to-stompjs-6-rx-stomp-1.md

 ---

 These releases are synchronized releases and add similar changes.
-It is expected that these releases are fully backwards compatible, however, you may need to recompile your code.
+It is expected that these releases are fully backwards compatible.
+However, you may need to recompile your code.

 ## User visible changes